Karimi-Lab/inucs/README.md

 **Final Step:**

-Next, we can go thorough the last table above and simply count how many times each pair of `nuc_id1` and `nuc_id2` has repeated.
+Next, we can go through the last table above and simply count how many times each pair of `nuc_id1` and `nuc_id2` has repeated.

 | nuc_id1 | nuc_id2 | count |
 | ------- | ------- | ----- |